-Your first and most basic data privacy line of defense is a strong password – one that uses numbers, symbols, uppercase and lowercase letters, and does not use obvious personal information like your date of birth or anniversary.
+Your first and most basic data privacy line of defense is a strong password – one that uses numbers, symbols, and uppercase and lowercase letters and does not use obvious personal information like your date of birth or anniversary.
 The hardest passwords to uncover consist of a random string of words, such as c0w$hoeDesk.
 The less the words are related, the better.

 As easy as it is to use the same password for all of your online accounts, if a hacker guesses your go-to password, suddenly your entire online identity is compromised.
-By using different passwords for different websites, a hacker cannot automatically access to all of your accounts by uncovering just one of your passwords.
+By using different passwords for different websites, a hacker cannot automatically access all of your accounts by uncovering just one of your passwords.

 To keep track of all of these passwords, we suggest you use a secure password manager, such as LastPass (www.lastpass.com) or 1Password (www.1password.com).
 These tools allow you to use complicated passwords without having to remember all of them or keep a list that can easily be found.

 The Next Step in Data Privacy: Two-Factor Authentication

 As hacker technology gets better at uncovering passwords, demand grows for higher security measures when it comes to data privacy.
 As a result, two-factor authentication (2FA) is becoming more widely used.